 The first rule of anxiety therapy: Anxiety is something we produce, and an important part of life

-Anxiety therapy is likely the most common form of therapy sought by those who call our NYC therapy center for a psychotherapy appointment in our Lower Manhattan and Park Slope, Brooklyn offices or for online therapy.
+Anxiety therapy is likely the most common form of therapy sought by those who call our NYC therapy center for an in-person psychotherapy appointment at our Lower Manhattan and Park Slope, Brooklyn offices or for phone and video therapy sessions.
 Anxiety can be painful and even crippling, dramatically interfering with one’s ability to create one’s life.

 As with many emotional experiences that can get out of control, anxiety has, in its origins, an important adaptive function as part of our emotional lives.
 This is crucial to understand in anxiety therapy.
 When we take on a new challenge or when a challenge is presented to us, a modest amount of anxiety (or even a good deal of anxiety, in cases of serious challenges) is expected, can be helpful, and doesn’t need to be treated with anxiety therapy.
 Unfortunately, it can be hard to sort out just when anxiety is helpful and just when it calls for anxiety therapy.
 What’s critical is this: if you’re creating your life, taking on new challenges, doing things that are a bit too hard for you (an important part of growing!), then you can bet you’re going to be anxious.
 It is essential to recognize this anxiety as something you’ve produced, as a result of having put yourself in a position to grow.
 When you own the anxiety, it can become less scary–it’s a part of you, not something that is happening to you.